KnightCa/FightClub5e/README.md

 3. Search for "Summon Draconic Spirit" (not case sensitive) and Replace with "Befuddlement".
 4. Search for "Branding Smite" (not case sensitive) and Replace with "Shining Smite".

-Order to load these edited Collections:
-1. Load the edited WotC_2014+PartneredContent+MercerBrew collection
-2. Load the edited WotC_2024+UnearthedArcana collection
-3. (optional) Load the revised unofficial WotC_2024+2014_Familiars_Updated.xml

 Attached Collections have been adjusted as above (keeping both versions of Races, Backgrounds, Classes, and Spells).
 * The 2024 Classes were pulled out and worked out in a separate document, since there were a large number of changes I made to better integrate them (none of them involving changing anything from official release data).
+* Adding Familiar versions of all possible 2014 and 2024 Familiars for the Find Familiar options, edited to make all Familiars more viable options (rather than the default owl)

+Order to load these edited Collections:
+1. Load the edited 1_WotC_2014+PartneredContent+MercerBrew_edited.xml
+2. Load the edited 2_WotC_2024+UnearthedArcana-Classes_edited_untagged.xml
+3. Load the edited 3_WotC_2024_Classes_edited.xml
+4. (optional) Load the revised unofficial 4_WotC_2024_Familiars_Updated.xml

 Upcoming Work to be completed:
-* Adding Familiar versions of all possible Familiars for the Find Familiar options, edited to make all Familiars more viable options (rather than the default owl)
 * Appending " [2014]" after 2014 race/background/class/spell names (only the ones converted to 2024), to allow combining the 2014 and 2024 untagged data together
   * This should ensure that references to this data from Monsters/Classes/Items etc point to the updated 2024 updated version if available, while keeping the 2014 version of historical reference